 Why your students must see Learn2Live...

 Every year some of Devon and Cornwall's sixth form students are involved in collisions.
-In 2016 (the most recently available statistics from the Dept for Transport) 1,792 people lost their lives on Britain's roads and a staggering 24,101 were seriously injured (Source:Reported road casualties in Great Britain 2016).
+In 2018 (the most recently available statistics from the Dept for Transport) 1,782 people lost their lives on Britain's roads and a staggering 25,484 serious injuries were reported to the police (Source:Reported road casualties in Great Britain 2017).
 Over the past five years young drivers in Devon and Cornwall have been involved in over 4,800 collisions - this represents 25% of all collisions despite young drivers only representing around 7% of licence holders.

 According to the World Health Organisation road traffic collisions are the single biggest cause of death for young people (Aged 15 - 29 years) worldwide.

 Many young drivers will have a collision within the first six months of passing their test (RAC Foundation, 2014).
 All of these statistics show that it is vital that as many young people as possible get to hear the life saving messages from Learn2Live.
 Learn2Live has been academically evaluated by Plymouth University and Exeter University and shown to have a positive effect on students' attitude to risk and road safety.
 Read more about what the research says about Learn2Live here.

 Watch this short video to hear from students, teachers and road safety professionals about why it is essential that all sixth form students in Devon and Cornwall attend a Learn2Live presentation.

 Booking an event

 The Learn2Live team hold a number of events throughout Devon and Cornwall - look at our list of upcoming events here.
 If you would like to find out more information about any of these events or getting help with road safety education please contact us at [email protected]

 Make time in the curriculum